landonh12/frc2689-java-reefscape/README.md

 # Motivation
 The motivation of this project is to better understand the WPILib ecosystem and how Java has changed in FRC since I used it in 2016-2020.
 If I can learn the language and API and implement a working codebase, I can help train and assist our future programmers with the transition from LabVIEW to Java (or another WPILib supported language).

+## Why Java?
+Java is the most widely used language in FRC.